enochgeorge9x9/Python-Notes/readme.md

 #Python Materials

--Beginner Friendly files to learn python and the materials used while i was learning pyhthon.
+-Beginner Friendly files to learn python and the materials used while i was learning python.